felipesouzab/01-fundamentos-reactjs-typescript/README.md

 Acesse o link para conferir o projeto: <a href="https://felipesouzab.github.io/01-fundamentos-reactjs-typescript/" target="_blank">01-fundamentos-reactjs-typescript</a>

-PProject created in Rocketseat's ignite course, where a feed project was created using TypeScript.
+Project created in Rocketseat's ignite course, where a feed project was created using TypeScript.

 Access the link to check out the project: <a href="https://felipesouzab.github.io/01-fundamentos-reactjs-typescript/" target="_blank">01-fundamentos-reactjs-typescript</a>